Asibul-40/Evoting-/README.md

      * You should now see the first account on Ganache with it's balance of 100 ETH, on MetaMask.
      * To set an admin:
      * Choose an account address from ganache and copy it in "/src/js/app.js" in line no 79.
-     * Election result will be automatically shown after the timer ends but it will cost some ether.

 ## Deployment
 * Fork this repository
 * Change the current working directory to the location where you want the cloned directory.